janklab/MlxShake/doc-project/Developer Notes.md

 * Eww: the codecogs usage just puts query URLs in for images, instead of saving local copies of the image files themselves.
 * Add support for Jekyll and MkDocs integration.
 * Don't leave intermediate `.tex` and `.sty` file droppings.
 * Maybe add a "credits" note to generated files.
 This should be disableable.
+Should probably only be in the comments/internal markup, not reader-visible.

 ## See Also